yuqiang-yang/InternNav/challenge/onsite_competition/onsite_competition_rules_en-US.md

  The goal is defined as a 2m-radius circular area (no wall crossing).
 The run is considered successful if the robot stops inside this area.

 **Ranking Rules (Onsite Competition)**:
-- Higher total score ranks higher.
-- Tie-breaker: lower total completion time ranks higher.
+- The final score is the success rate, calculated as the number of successful instructions divided by the total number of instructions.

 ## 5.2 Final Results
-Final results combine online phase and onsite phase scores using a rank-based point system:
+Final results combine online phase and onsite phase scores:
-- Points per Rank:
-Points = 100 – 5 × (Rank – 1)
 - Final Score Calculation:
-Final Score = (Online Points × 40%) + (Onsite Points × 60%)
+Final Score = (Online SR × 40%) + (Onsite SR × 60%)

-If the final score the same, onsite points break the tie.